London lifestyle & travels with kids and babies

 Art goes better with icecream and blue skies.
 After weeks of cycling by, exciting to finally see 2019 summer pavillion @serpentineuk by Junya Ishigami.
 Cumbrian slate meet a metal canopy to reveal a stone hill.
 For our faves London summer activities 2019 and family dayout, check the link in the bio! #culturedkids #summer2019 #londonart #serpentinegalleries #JunyaIshigami #roof #Serpentine #pavilion #Cumbrianslate #metalcanopy #stonehill #culturevulture #londondaysoutwithkids

 We feel incredibly lucky to be part of this great jiving melting-pot.
-For family daysout in London I suggest the same divide & conquer strategy by area (as we’ve done in our past article) – spare the tantrums and the commute.
+For an exhaustive list of cultural treats this summer in London, head to our fabulous fellow blogger and museum curator Museum Mum in here.
+For our favourite summer family daysout in London, stick around, below are 7 tried and tested ones.
+I suggest the same divide & conquer strategy by area as we’ve done in our past article – spare the tantrums and the commute.

 1. The City and its fascinating, constantly evolving architectural landscape.
 Back in 2004, I witnessed the finishing touches of Gherkin from my office.
 It felt so visionary and brave, blending gracefully with City’s hundreds years old architecture.
 13 years after, there are few other skyscrapers equally bold and architecturally standing out.
 On the opposite side of Shard, there’s the Walkie Talkie with its highly distinctive top-heavy form, hosting the stunning Sky Garden.